Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-\begin{definition}[$\SSS_\ast$-module $C_\vir^{\bullet+\vdim}(\Mbar_\ast\rel\partial)$] For $T\in\SSS_\ast$, we define:
+\begin{proof} Filter the homotopy colimit by the number of $\ttt_i$ which are not isomorphic to $\ttt^\ttop$. \end{proof}

-This is the homotopy colimit over the category $(\SSS_\ast)_{/T}$, with a coefficient system depending only on the total composition $T_0\to T_p$.
-The structure maps of the coefficient system are the maps illustrated in \eqref{CvirnotSmoddiagram}.
-The natural inclusion map:
+\begin{definition}[$\SSS$-module $C_\vir^{\bullet+\vdim}(\Mbar\rel\partial)$] For $T\in\SSS$, we define

-is a quasi-isomorphism by \cite[Lemma A.7.3]{pardonimplicitatlas}, which uses the fact that each leftmost map in \eqref{CvirnotSmoddiagram} is a quasi-isomorphism.
-Thus this homotopy colimit recognizes the fact that $T\in(\SSS_\ast)_{/T}$ is a final object.
+This homotopy colimit is over the category $\SSS_{/T}$, and the structure maps of the homotopy diagram are those appearing in \eqref{CvirnotSmoddiagram} (note that Definition \ref{hodiagram}\ref{hodiagramqiso} is satisfied as the leftmost map in \eqref{CvirnotSmoddiagram} is a quasi-isomorphism).
+The natural inclusion map